Knowledge Architecture

 • • Specify layers, constraints, and evaluation signals.

-• • Compare AI outputs to generator results.
+• • Compare AI drafts to generator results before settling on structure.

 UKM Prompt Template